 Your clients who do shift work understand the unique challenges when it comes to healthy eating.
 Their typical meal times are completely thrown off or they sacrifice a meal just so they can get more sleep.
 They’re surrounded by treats that are impossible to avoid and even harder to stop once they’ve started.
-Loading up on refined sugar and caffeine (the very ingredients that worsen depression) is the norm.
+Loading up on refined sugar and caffeine is the norm.
 By the end of the shift, they’re STARVING, not thinking properly and reach for fast, unhealthy options.
 After catching a few Zzz's and maybe showering at home, finding the desire to cook can also be tough.

 1. Eat your "main meal" before your shift

 This will help keep you fuelled for the next 12 hours.
 If you're working a night shift, try having your "main meal" before you leave, between 5-6 pm.
 Then have a small additional meal and snacks throughout the night.
 Eating a big meal overnight can also upset your stomach.

 2. Have a small "breakfast" or snack after a night shift

 It can be hard to sleep well after a night shift when you're too full or too hungry.
 If you're hungry, try having something small like toast or fruit.
 If you're too full, consider cutting out one of your earlier snacks.